timescale/docs/api/percentile-aggregation-methods.md

 tunability for the size and maximum error target of the sketch, while `percentile_agg` uses preset defaults.

-### Choosing the Right Algorithm for Your Use-Case
+### Choosing the right algorithm for your use case
 There are different tradeoffs that each algorithm makes, and different use cases where each will shine.
 The doc pages above each link to the research papers fully detailing the algorithms if you want all the details.
 However, at a higher level,